quantified-uncertainty/metaforecast/README.md

 This is a set of libraries and a command line interface that fetches probabilities/forecasts from prediction markets and forecasting platforms.

 These forecasts are then used to power a search engine for probabilities, which can be found [here](https://metaforecast.org/) (try searching "Trump", "China" or "Semiconductors") (source code [here](https://github.com/QURIresearch/metaforecast-website-nextjs)).
-A json endpoint can be found [here](https://metaforecast.org/data/metaforecasts.json).
+I also provide a datatabase, which can be accessed with a script similar to [this one](https://github.com/QURIresearch/metaforecasts/blob/master/src/utils/manualDownloadFromMongo.js).

 I also created a search engine using Elicit's IDE, which uses GPT-3 to deliver vastly superior semantic search (as opposed to fuzzy word matching).
 If you have access to the Elicit IDE, you can use the action "Search Metaforecast database".
+However, I'm not currently updating it regularly.

 ![](./metaforecasts.png)